Skip to content

 Does bulging stucco always mean water damage?

-While trapped moisture is the most common cause, bulging can also be the result of poor original installation, severe house settling, or impact damage.
+While trapped moisture is the most common cause, bulging can also be the result of poor original installation (like flat, non-self-furred wire lath), severe house settling, or impact damage.

 How much does bulging stucco repair cost?

-The cost depends entirely on how far the damage has spread and whether the wood framing behind the stucco needs replacement.
+The cost depends entirely on how far the damage has spread and whether the wood framing and plywood sheathing behind the stucco need replacement.
 A proper inspection is required for an accurate estimate.

 If you are in Orange County or Los Angeles and your stucco feels soft, sounds hollow, or is pulling away from the wall, schedule a free Stucco Champions assessment before patching or painting.
 Start by getting an estimate or requesting a professional stucco inspection.